Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

-Bachelor's degrees are the first step in academic education and provide a solid foundation for a variety of career fields.
-A common uncertainty is not understanding the difference between a Bachelor of Arts (B.A.) and a Bachelor of Science (B.Sc.).
-These two titles have different emphases and goals, which are explained in more detail in this statement.
+Bachelor's degrees are the first step in academic education and provide a solid foundation for a wide range of professional fields.
+A common source of confusion is not understanding the difference between a Bachelor of Arts (B.A.) and a Bachelor of Science (B.Sc.).
+These two degrees have different focuses and objectives, which are explained in more detail in this explanation.
 It is important to understand the differences in order to make the right choice for your academic and professional career.

 What is the Bachelor of Arts?